ProxNF: Neural Field Proximal Training for High-Resolution 4D Dynamic Image Reconstruction: Conclusion

 \section{Conclusion}

-This works proposes ProxNF, a proximal splitting method for high-resolution, high-dimensional image reconstruction using a neural field (NF) representation.
+This work proposes ProxNF, a proximal splitting method for high-resolution, high-dimensional image reconstruction using a neural field (NF) representation.
 NFs are a special class of neural networks that provide accurate representations of continuous objects and can be utilized for memory-efficient image reconstruction.
-NFs have demonstrated benefits in dynamic image reconstruction, including automatic exploitation of spatiotemporal redundancies\cite{XieTakikawaSaitoEtAl21, dupont2021coin, LozenskiNeuralFields, ReedKimAnirudhetal2021}.
-The proposed ProxNF method increases the scalability of NF-based image reconstruction approaches enabling high-resolution, long time horizon volumetric dynamic imaging.
+NFs have demonstrated benefits for several medical imaging applications \cite{molaei2023implicit}, including dynamic imaging\cite{XieTakikawaSaitoEtAl21, dupont2021coin, LozenskiNeuralFields, ReedKimAnirudhetal2021}.
+The proposed ProxNF method increases the scalability of NF-based image reconstruction approaches enabling high-resolution, long-time horizon volumetric dynamic imaging.
 ProxNF achieves this by separating computations involving updates of the NF parameters from those involving the imaging operator, thereby reducing the number of evaluations of the imaging operator and allowing for efficient training of NF parameters.
-The efficacy of the proposed partition-of-unity-based NF architecture and ProxNF method were illustrated in two numerical studies motivated by dynamic contrast-enhanced photoacoustic computed tomography imaging applications.
+The efficacy of the proposed partition-of-unity-based NF architecture and ProxNF method were illustrated in two numerical studies and in-vivo dynamic contrast-enhanced photoacoustic computed tomography (DCE PACT) imaging of tumor perfusion in small animal models.

-The first study showed that the proposed partition of unity network (POUnet) architecture is able to accurately represent a dynamic images in two and three spatial dimensions, achieving an accuracy comparable to that yielded by a space-time semiseparable approximation using a similar number of parameters.
-The study also showed that the proposed architecture has better representation properties than the original POUnet architecture in \cite{LozenskiNeuralFields}.
+The first numerical study showed that the proposed partition of unity network (POUnet) architecture is able to accurately represent a dynamic image in two and three spatial dimensions, achieving an accuracy comparable to that yielded by a space-time semiseparable approximation using a similar number of parameters.

-The second study considered dynamic image reconstruction problems in two and three spatial dimensions.
+The second numerical study considered dynamic image reconstruction problems in two and three spatial dimensions.
 A numerical tumor perfusion phantom was virtually imaged with a limited number of views per imaging frame.
-This study demonstrated that the NF architecture trained using ProxNF outperforms a well-established image reconstruction method utilizing nuclear norm regularization in terms of RRMSE, SSIM, while using a smaller number of parameters to represent the sought-after image.
+This study demonstrated that the NF architecture trained using ProxNF outperforms a well-established image reconstruction method utilizing nuclear norm regularization (STIR-NN) in terms of RRMSE and SSIM while using a smaller number of parameters to represent the sought-after image.
 Furthermore, the NF method yielded a more accurate estimate of the lesion activity curve compared to that achieved by the method using nuclear norm regularization.